Meant for You: Chart performance

 "Meant For You" peaked at 47 on the Billboard US R&B chart, Hot Soul Singles, staying on the chart for 9 weeks.
 The accompanying Very Special album sold more than 385,000 copies worldwide.

 Critical reception

-“Meant For You” was a recommended pick in Billboard (magazine)’s R&B single reviews in the September 5, 1981 issue.
+“Meant For You” was a recommended pick in Billboard's R&B single reviews in the September 5, 1981 issue.

+A review in Cashbox praised Laws’ “pristine vocals” over a groove with “tasty lick rhythm guitar” complemented by “swooning strings” while commending the production by her brothers Hubert and Ronnie for bringing out “her best chops”.

+Record World described the song as having a “bouncy” feel with a “neat hook” and “sweet chorus backing”, calling Laws’ vocal “vibrant.”

+John Hoskins of The Grand Rapids Press called the song “mellow” and said it “stands out” on the album.